Mother of child with health issues pleas for residents to stay home

-5-year-old Aileas battles multiple medical issues like severe Epilepsy and Cerebral Palsy, which has compromised her immune system and her mom said the Coronavirus is only adding to the stress.
+Five-year-old Aileas battles multiple medical issues like severe Epilepsy and Cerebral Palsy, which has compromised her immune system and her mom said the coronavirus is only adding to the stress.

-While cases of COVID-19 continue to climb, those Kansans who have to visit the hospital for other medical reasons are concerned they’re putting themselves at risk, Cynthia Marsh wishing the public would follow the stay-at-home order and take precautions.
+While cases of COVID-19 continue to climb, those Kansans who have to visit the hospital for other medical reasons are concerned they’re putting themselves at risk.
+Cynthia Marsh is wishing the public would follow the stay-at-home order and take precautions.

 While it’s difficult for the kids not to see their grandparents, Aileas’ grandma said it’s important to stay home.